serversideup/financial-freedom/CONTRIBUTING.md

 We encourage you to replicate this on your machine and tinker around with it.
 Here is how you can run it.

 **Important notes:**
+* We user Docker to run our entire stack.
+No local services are required.
+* Be sure if you have MAMP, XAMPP, or any other local services running, that you shut them down first.
+They will conflict with the ports we use.
 * We use [Docker Overrides](https://docs.docker.com/compose/extends/), which allow us to apply overrides on a per environment basis
 * We have a tool called [Spin](https://serversideup.net/open-source/spin/) which greatly improves the development experience
 * `spin` is automatically installed via Composer for this project